 Macao, China - 10 great things to do | allthegoodies.com

 The amazing casinos in Macau is well worth a visit.
 But is Macau only for gamblers?
 Definately not !
 In this video we take a look at other things to do in Macau and why this Chinese - Portoguese city has become so popular by tourists.

 MACAU - TOP THINGS TO SEE -Travel Vlog

 Welcome to Macau!
-In this video, we take the turbo jet ferry from Hong Kong Island to Macau for a day trip to a land where East meets West.
+In this video, we take the turbo jet ferry from Hong Kong Island to Macau.
+We spend a full day in the former Portuguese colony, a land where East meets West.

 Macau was a former Portuguese colony from the 16th century until 1999 when China took it over.
 It is now a Special Administrative Region (SAR) of China where Macau controls their own customs and currency, and China handles the rest.
 There is also an extravagant Las Vegas atmosphere in Macau that makes for an exciting destination to travel.

 First, we visit Largo Do Senado (Senado Square) which is the historic Portuguese center and UNESCO World Heritage Site.
 St. Dominic's Church is a main highlight of this square.

 Next, we venture to Fernando's to visit a Portuguese - Chinese fusion restaurant by the beach.
 We also visit the beach in Macau.
 Be sure to bring cash!
 Watch what happens when we try to get back to town without any cash left.